 Postgraduate courses in teaching, surveying or urban/rural planning are also popular, as they qualify you to work in these career areas.
 Some geographers also opt to take business or management courses.

-More than a quarter of geography graduates continue studying after graduation, with 6% of this number studying while working.
+More than a quarter of geography graduates continue studying after graduation.

 |Technicians and other professionals||10.3%|

 For a detailed breakdown of what geography graduates are doing six months after graduation, see What Do Graduates Do?

 Graduate destinations data from the Higher Education Statistics Agency.

 This website is best viewed in an up-to-date web browser with CSS enabled.
 While you will be able to view the content of this page in your current browser, you will not be able to get the full visual experience.
 Please consider upgrading your browser software or enabling style sheets if you are able to do so.